The Creation and Analysis of Government AI Transparency Statements in Australia: Related Work

 AITS belong to a broader class of disclosure documents designed to enhance digital transparency by communicating complex technical and organisational practices to the public.
 The most extensively studied example is the privacy policy, which serves as a primary mechanism for disclosing data handling practices in digital systems~\cite{chang2018role, pan2024trap, schaub2025grand, pan2023toward}.
 Prior studies on privacy policies have established robust methodological foundations, including stylometric analysis~\cite{pan2024trap}, longitudinal evolution analysis~\cite{amos2021privacy, tao2025longitudinal}, and content analysis~\cite{oltramari2018privonto, andow2020actions, cui2023poligraph}.
 Among those work, the most important is dataset construction, such as the OPP-115~\cite{wilson2016creation}, These datasets have enabled reproducible analyses and cross-domain comparisons, positioning corpora as essential infrastructure for studying transparency practices.

 Building on this line of work, we conceptualise AITS as a novel category of regulatory disclosure documents with similar communicative goals but a distinct governance context.
-Thus, we construct the first corpus of Government AITS in this paper.
-We believe this corpus enables systematic stylometric and content analyses of AITS, providing empirical insight into how AI transparency is implemented in practice and how effectively regulatory requirements are translated into public-facing disclosures.
+Thus, we construct one of the first corpus of Government AITS in this paper.
+We believe this corpus and the taxonomy enables systematic stylometric and content analyses of AITS in future, providing empirical insight into how AI transparency is implemented in practice and how effectively regulatory requirements are translated into public-facing disclosures.